Cacti/documentation/System-Utilities.md

 ### Viewing System log via System Utilities

 You are able to view the system log via the System utilities page this will show the RAW log this slightly differs from the view log tab as the device names will show the device ID rather than the Device name this is the same view as you reading the log in the OS

 ![System Utilities](images/system-utilities-viewclog.png)

 ---
-<copy>Copyright (c) 2004-2023 The Cacti Group</copy>
+Copyright (c) 2004-2023 The Cacti Group